-(Matthew 26:4) and plotted together in order to arrest Jesus by stealth and kill him.
+(Matthew 26:4) And consulted that they might take Jesus by subtilty, and kill him.

 Though these religious leaders resided over all the ceremonies, feasts, and temple worship proceedings, they seemed to think little about their many violations of the Ten Commandments, the Law of Love.
 Perhaps they thought their preeminence and performance of religious rituals would guarantee their favored place with the LORD no matter what they did.
 They planned to use illegal means, including lying about Him, to arrest and kill Jesus.